President & CEO

 Vice-President, Business Development, Finance and Operations

 In his previous role as President and CEO at the Canadian Solar Industries Association, he led its merger with CanWEA to form CanREA in 2020.
 Wes holds an MBA (Queen’s University), a MAES focusing on the economic benefits of renewable energy (University of Waterloo) and a BBA in Business and Economics (University of PEI).
 Wes has been passionate about renewables ever since installing a solar water-heating system on his first home in PEI, back in 2004.
 Wes is based in Ottawa.

 Policy and Government Affairs

-Director, Ontario and Distributed Energy Resources
+Director for Saskatchewan and Director of Distributed Energy Resources

 Director for Quebec and Atlantic Canada